Dr. Chris Elliott

 GP and Clinician Lead

-Clare has been a GP in Sutton for over 20 years, and has been the visiting GP to a local residential home during this time.
+Clare has been a GP in Sutton since 1993, and has been the visiting GP to a local residential home during this time.

 Clare is actively involved in supporting the Vanguard and providing clinical input into the development of our model of care for care homes.